Welcome to your student dashboard.

 - Check out our Alumni profiles – many of them are running great permaculture businesses and projects and may be looking for volunteers.

-- For longer term volunteer opportunities, check out Willing Workers on Organic Farms.
+- Check out other listings on the WWOOF website.
 Barb Hazenveld is a local permaculture instructor who takes longer term volunteers, or search the WOOF website for volunteer opportunities around the world using the word “permaculture”.

 - Another great way to search for permaculture projects (and volunteer opportunities) is to check out the Permaculture Global Website.